savonet/book/introduction.md

 above, and much more.

-Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml, it is a new language, and it is quite different from a general-purpose programming languages, such as Java or C. It was designed from scratch, dedicated to stream generation, where we tried to follow the principle formulated by Allan Kay: _simple things should be simple, complex things should be possible_.
+Liquidsoap itself is programmed in OCaml, but the language you will use is not OCaml (although it was somewhat inspired of it), it is a new language, and it is quite different from a general-purpose programming languages, such as Java or
+C. It was designed from scratch, dedicated to stream generation, where we tried to follow the principle formulated by Allan Kay: _simple things should be simple, complex things should be possible_.
 This means that we had in mind that our users are not typically experienced programmers, but rather people enthusiastic about music or willing to disseminate information, and we wanted a language as accessible as possible, were a basic script should be simple and easy to understand, where the functions have reasonable default values, where the errors are clearly located and explained.
 Yet, we provide most things needed for handling sound (in particular, support for the wide variety of file formats, protocols, sound plugins, and so on) as well as more advanced functions which ensure that one can cope up with complex setups (e.g. through callbacks and references).

 It is also designed to be very robust, since we want our radios to stream forever and our stream crash after a few weeks because of a rare case which is